Towards an experimental culture in government: reflections on and from practice

 Nesta has already been exploring, researching and supporting how to enable effective experimental innovation policy and build better public services through experimental government for some time.
 For example, the Alliance for Useful Evidence has been critical in supporting a more systematic approach to experimentation and evidence in the UK - including the launch of multiple What Works Centres.
 And more recently, the Innovation Growth Lab is enabling cross-national collaboration on experimental innovation and growth policy.

 However, with the notable exception of Finland, where experimentation has been elevated to official government policy, there still seem to be many challenges for governments to connect the wide range of experimental approaches available with strategic policy development and implementation.
-For this reason, as part of the i-school (Nesta’s new government innovation support platform), Nesta is currently addressing this from a practical angle by working with progressive governments and leading public innovation practitioners around the world to strengthen experimentation capacity.
+For this reason, as part States of Change (Nesta’s new government innovation support platform, formerly called i-school), Nesta is currently addressing this from a practical angle by working with progressive governments and leading public innovation practitioners around the world to strengthen experimentation capacity.

 In this blog post, we share some initial reflections from this work with the hope of prompting a useful discussion about how to articulate the value of experimentation as well as what to consider when strategically planning and doing experiments in government contexts.